InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Experiments

-In this paper, we perform experiments on a machine equipped with 8 RTX-3090 GPUs.
+\mypara{Implementation details.} We perform all the experiments on a machine equipped with 8 RTX-3090 GPUs.
 During the training phase, all GPUs are utilized, whereas only a single GPU is employed for inference.
-To ensure a fair comparison, different methods are trained using their respective optimal settings as reported in previous literature.
-Specifically, for our proposed InsightMapper, we adopt multiple settings akin to the previous state-of-the-art (SOTA) method, MapTR.
-All ablation studies are conducted for 24 epochs, employing ResNet50 as the backbone network.
+For our proposed InsMapper, we adopt multiple settings akin to the previous SOTA method, MapTR.
+All ablation studies are conducted for 24 epochs, with ResNet50 \cite{he2016deep} as the backbone.
+For a fair comparison, except for the proposed modules, we keep the experiment settings exactly the same, such as batch size, network depth, the number of input queries, etc.